Last updated: 21 June 2026

 -

-a technical interruption; or
+a technical interruption;

 -

-the payment method being unavailable.
+the payment method not being eligible for the transaction.

-12. Pending authorisations
+14. Pending authorisations

 A pending authorisation is not necessarily a completed charge.

-Your bank, card issuer or payment provider controls when a pending authorisation is released.
+The customer’s bank, card issuer or payment provider controls when a pending authorisation is released.

 -